project-spinoza/WordCrowd/README.md

 			max:1000
 		}` </p>
 * <b>sortDescending</b>
-  <p>specifies the order in which words will be arranged in container based on their relative frequency.</p>
+  <p>specify the order in which words will be arranged in container based on their relative frequency.</p>
   <p>default value `sortDescending:false`</p>
 * <b>angles</b>
 <p>list of angles each word can take to rotate.
 Each angle must be between 0 and 360.</p>